forestgrape/coronavirus/index.md

 # Ideas to Explore

-<p id="better-vents"> -----</p>
+<p id="early-vents"> -----</p>

-## The Better Ventilators
+## Early On Ventilator

 ### Idea
 For the development of a virus induced ARDS, a decreased mucus clearance seems to be a factor ([Yuen et al.](#yuen) showed this for Influenza).
 [Hong and colleagues](#hong) found that the mucus flow can be increased by humidified ventilation.
-The idea is to use humidified ventilation to decrease the risk of developing ARDS for Covid-19 patients.
+[Hasani et al.](#hasani) found the same by humidifying the entire room.

+Increase humidity of inhaled air --> Increases the mucus clearance --> Increase the well-being and the overall prognosis

 ### Causes for severe Outcome of Covid-19
-A main cause of a severe Covid-19 and death from Covid-19 is an acute respiratory distress syndrome (ARDS).
-The reason for developing ADRS seems to be a high number of viruses distributed across the entire lungs and delayed clearance of viruses both for Covid-19 and influenza:
+A main complication of a severe Covid-19 and possible death cause is an acute respiratory distress syndrome (ARDS).
+The reason for developing ADRS both for Covid-19 and influenza seems to be a delayed clearance of viruses.
+This causes a high number of viruses distributed across the entire lungs.

 - In most severe cases (especially, where ADRS is observed and mechanical ventilation is needed) the images show bilateral lung lesions/patches [Zhong et al.](#zhong).
 - [Yuen et al](#yuen) found a high viral load for patients with an ADRS .

-For the widespread viral distributions in lung evident reasons would be:
+For the widespread viral distributions in the lower respiratory tract, possible reasons are:

-- increased viral growth of viruses in the cells.
+- increased growth of viruses in the cells
-- decreased mucus clearance.
+- decreased mucus clearance

-For the increased growth, there are counter arguments:
+Overall there isn't much evidence for increased growth of viruses in ARDS risk group:

-- diminished immune system is a major risk factor may be a risk factor for severe Covid-19 but there is no strong relation to ADRS
+- diminished immune system may be a small risk factor for severe Covid-19 but there is no strong relation to ADRS.
 - patients with ADRS seem not to have especially low antibody levels [citation on the way].
 - in young people the cell machinery tends to be more performant.
 So in theory viruses could spread more quickly.

 <!--There is evidence however that the cytokine -->

+[work in progress]
-However there is evidence for a decreased mucus production and clearance:
+However there is evidence for a decreased mucus production and clearance in the ARDS risk group:
 * observed for influenza by [Yuen et al](#yuen)
-* main factors known to decrease the mucus clearance are main risk factor for developing an ARDS, both for influenza and Covid-19.
-For more detail on factors see [appendix](#appendix).
+* Factors known to decrease the mucus clearance are main risk factor for developing ARDS, both for influenza and Covid-19.
+For more detail on factors see [appendix](#appendix-vents)[in work].
     * intern factors:
         - age
         - obesity
         - diabetes
         - hypertension/arteriosclerosis
-        (see factors below, work in progress).
     * extern factors:
          - dry air
-             * humidified air increase mucus transport [Hong](#hong)
+             * humidified air increase mucus transport [Hong](#hong), [Hasani](#hasani)
              * generally fare fewer deaths indicating a lower death-rate in humid air countries.There is a lower death-rate in Israel than in Norway, two countries that both have good testing rates and a good health care systeme.
 * viruses early on in the alimentary seem not to indicate a severe outcome
     * there's indication that patients with early detection of viruses in stool, do not have worse outcome [case-series-france](#case-series-france)